drvinceknight/cfm/main.md

 Class (virtual via Zoom):

 - Monday 1600
-- Friday 1700
+- Friday 1300

-Tutorials (in Abacws: see timetable).
+Tutorials (in Abacws: see timetable) for the first 4 weeks.

-Office hours (in Abacws: office 2.52 and/or virtually): Fridays 1000 - 1200
+Office hours (in Abacws: office 2.52 and/or virtually): to be agreed on in class.

 ## First Semester